 1.Inside the casserole, cover its base and wall with banana leaves.
 The purpose of putting leaves is to ensure the chicken from touching the walls of the casserole.
 If your casserole is wide enough then there’s no need to use banana leaves.

-2.Rub the chicken with salt including inner cavities.
+2.Rub the chicken with salt and pepper including inner cavities.
 Make a cut on the breast of the chicken to ensure seasoning to penetrate and be cooked.

 3.Spread the 3~4 cups of salt on the floor of casserole.